Philadelphia Marijuana Possession Attorney

 Innovative defense strategies from leading marijuana defense attorneys

 Marijuana possession charges frequently are based upon evidence seized by police.
 Such activities by police may violate your right to be secure from unreasonable searches and seizures under the Fourth Amendment to the United States Constitution.

 The dynamic drug defense strategies offered by our Philadelphia marijuana defense attorneys explores every angle of your criminal case, including the manner in which evidence was seized by police.
 The ability to recognize and detect improper police search and seizure tactics and use it to have evidence excluded from the case is what has earned our defense team the enviable reputation as the premier Philadelphia drug defense attorneys.

 Aggressive and uncompromising marijuana possession defense in Philadelphia

 A conviction for marijuana possession can affect your personal life and career.
 When so much is at stake, you need Philadelphia marijuana possession attorneys whose commitment to your defense is unyielding.
-Contact The Law Offices of Michael T. van der Veen to schedule a free initial consultation by calling us at (215) 515-6892 or by contacting us online.
+Contact van der Veen, O’Neill, Hartshorn, and Levin to schedule a free initial consultation by calling us at (215) 515-6892 or by contacting us online.